 Unlike many other types of student loans, it is the school that acts as a lender in Perkins Loan.
 So one had to work with the school, or any agency that represents the school, to get information on the repayment.

 This type of loan was also eligible for “deferment” or “forbearance” under certain conditions.
 However, the loan should not be in default status.
-Deferment allows the borrower to temporarily postpone the payment and no interest accrues for that period.
-To get a deferment, one had to fill out a deferment request form with their respective school.
+Deferment allows the borrower to temporarily postpone the payment, and no interest accrues for that period.
+One had to fill out a deferment request form with their respective school to get a deferment.

 A point to note is that the student must continue to make payment until the authorities approve the deferment or forbearance request.
 If one discontinues the payment, it may push the loan into default.

 There are also scenarios when this loan can be discharged, or the borrower will not have to pay it back.
-These scenarios are death, total and permanent disability, bankruptcy, and if the school shuts down before the completion of the course.
+These scenarios are death, total and permanent disability, bankruptcy, and if the school shuts down before the course completion.

 There is also an option for consolidation.
 So, if you combine your Perkins Loan with your other student loans, then you get more repayment options based on your income.

 Federal Perkins Loan was a crucial source of finance for students.
 It is estimated that 528,000 students used this loan in the 2014-15 academic year.
-The authorities decided to end the program initially in the year 2015 due to budgetary issues.
-But, in 2015, the authorities came up with Federal Perkins Loan Program Extension Act intending to phase this loan program in two years.
+The authorities initially decided to end the program in 2015 due to budgetary issues.
+But, in 2015, the authorities came up with Federal Perkins Loan Program Extension Act, intending to phase this loan program in two years.
 The expectations were that Congress would completely overhaul the student loan system by then.
 The Perkins loan program finally ended in 2017.
-And as per the instructions no disbursement could happen after the 30th June 2018 for the already sanctioned loan.
-The authorities however are still in the process of coming up with a replacement of the Perkins Loan Program.
+And as per the instructions, no disbursement could happen after the 30th of June 2018 for the already sanctioned loan.
+The authorities, however, are still in the process of coming up with a replacement for the Perkins Loan Program.